NET-UP/tmwordpress/readme.txt

 9. Done!
 You can now start managing your events.

 == Changelog ==
+= 1.5.1 =
+* Added pagination and "per_page" attributes to shortcodes/widgets

+= 1.5.0 =
+* Many small improvements and bugfixes

 = 1.3.10 =
 * Plugin compatibility with PHP8 added
 * Fixed infinite loop when access token can not be found